bharathi2807/terraform-ansible-aws/README.md

-# Cloud Infrastructure Automation for E-Commerce Platform
+# Cloud Infrastructure Automation using Terraform and Ansible on AWS

 This project demonstrates end-to-end infrastructure automation on AWS using Terraform and configuration management using Ansible.
 It provisions a highly available and scalable architecture with Auto Scaling and Load Balancing.